-Policy 1: Advance notification will depend on the project and its timeline, but, except for very short projects, 30 days notice will be given.
+Policy 1: Advance notification will depend on the project and its timeline, but 30 days of notice will be given.
 The project work plan, with specific dates and timelines, will be published and sent to affected groups and interested citizens.
 Public notification will continue throughout the process, with emphasis on periods when input can have the greatest impact.
 The MRMPO will provide adequate time for public review of draft documents prior to opportunities for comment or testimony.
-The length of comment period and review periods will vary based on the nature of the plan or program, but major plans or projects such as the RTP, TIP, UPWP, and Air Quality Conformity will have at least a 30-day comment period.
+The length of comment period and review periods will vary based on the nature of the plan or program, but major plans or projects such as the RTP, TIP, UPWP, and Air Quality Conformity will have at least a 30-day comment period, with amendments to these documents having at least a 21-day comment period.

 Policy 2: Notice and agendas of all meetings of the MRMPO committees shall be made available on the website at least six days before they occur.
 Notifications will be easy to understand and provide adequate information or indicate how additional information can be obtained.
-Information on Americans with Disabilities Act (ADA) access and availability of information in other languages will be included.
+Accommodations will be made for those individuals with disabilities upon request.